 The actual surgical approach and technique used to either remove the cancerous tissue or simply reconstruct the area to help hide any scarring or disfigurement will be determined case by case.
 A lesion extraction is typically performed under local or general anesthesia, depending on the amount of damaged tissue discovered and removed.

-Flap surgery is typically used for construction, which involves lifting a flap of skin and pulling the area taut to reconstruct a specific area.
+Flap surgery is typically used for reconstruction, which involves lifting a flap of skin and pulling the area taut to restore a specific area.
 A skin graft from a donor area is also an option in some cases.
 Each patient may have slightly different needs, so we will address each patient individually to deliver the best possible treatment.
 Recovery will vary but you can expect your wounds to be dressed and clear care instructions to be provided to you.

 Skin cancer can be scary, but you don’t have to fight it alone.
 If you are looking for an approach that helps you survive cancer and regain your sense of self, we can help!
 Our procedures help you reclaim as much of your natural appearance as possible, using careful treatments and delicate procedures to reconstruct the area where the cancerous lesions were removed.